November 23, 2015

 At Bamboo, we’re making a list too.
 But, given that we’re in the midst of the busiest advertising weeks in the year, ours is a little different.
 We’ve got our sights set on new Facebook Audiences.

 Here’s 5 from our wish list.
 Have more to add?
-Tweet at us or leave a comment.
+Tweet at us and let us know what you want to see.

 1. Smaller Page Targeting